yashas-yeet/solar_projection_using_xgboost/readme.md

 **Why did XGBoost win?** The standard math model kept over-predicting power on super hot days.
 It didn't know that the physical inverter (SMA SMC 6000A) was occasionally dropping out from overheating.
 The XGBoost model actually learned this hardware fault signature from the data and correctly predicted zero output during heat spikes.

-To get the AI up to 97%+ accuracy, I added a few signal-processing tricks under the hood:
+To get the AI up to 93%+ accuracy using satelite data, I added a few signal-processing tricks under the hood:
 * **Thermal Lag:** Fed the AI the previous hour's temperature so it understands "heat soak."
 * **Anomaly Filtering:** Wrote a script to strip out bad data (e.g., when a satellite sees clear skies but a local micro-cloud is actually covering the panel).
 * **Time Encodings:** Added "Day of Year" and "Hour" features so the model understands the sun's actual physical arc in the sky.

 ---

-## 🚀 Fun Fact: CPU > GPU for this
+##CPU > GPU

 You'd think a GPU would crush this training, but for tabular telemetry data of this size (< 1 million rows), PCIe transfer latency actually slows things down.
 A modern CPU is significantly faster here.